ExCALIBUR-NEPTUNE/NESO-fame/docs/source/usage.rst

 produce a mesh with the following properties
 - 10 by 20 by 8 elements
 - domain :math:`x_1 \in [0, 100], x_2 \in [0, 200], x_3 \in [0, 80]`
-- aligned to a field rotate by 3 degrees away from the x3-axis and towards the x1-axis
+- aligned to a field rotate by 3 degrees away from the x1-axis and towards the x2-axis
-- with four nonconformal layers
+- with 5 nonconformal layers

 you should run::

   fame-simple 3d --nx1 10 --nx2 20 --nx3 8 --x1-extent 0 100 \
               --x2-extent 0 200--x3-extent 0 80 --angle1 3 \
-              --layers 4 3d_mesh.xml
+              --layers 5 3d_mesh.xml

 Again, you can get more information about the options available by running ``fame-simple 3d --help``.